Arc-One-CWRU/gcode-parser-poc/docs/FALL_2023_FIRST_HALF.md

 These are all executed in sequential order in `CuraPostProcessor` through `CuraGCodePipeline` to post-process the generated Cura GCode.

+**TODO: Add UML diagram with `CuraPostProcessor` and the interfaces + the classes that implement the interfaces.**

+- Add information about different stages
+- Add information on how to use framework to create a new post-processor (section/command)
+  - How can you add different components to pipeline?
+  - Simple use-case vs. complex use-case
+  - What is the design philosophy of the processors + pipeline?
+- Talk about reusability
+- Talk about human-machine interactions (i.e. parameter tuning)
+  - Using system to improve components
+- decouple the architecture from the actual application

 As of 10/17, the order is:

 ![](images/first_half_pipeline_diagram.png)